naistangz/Technical_Training/docs/Week2_SQL/sql_day2.md

 **NULL**
 - `NULL` is not nothing, does not equate to zero.
 - A value can be `NULL`, BUT `NULL` never equals `NULL` because `NULL` is an undefined value.
+- It is a field will no value.

 **UPDATE AND DELETE:**
 - `UPDATE` command modifies records in table.
 Along with `WHERE` clause you can update specific records from the table.